DPhi-Space/FSCompose/docs/sections/examples/nano/ex-nano.md

 ![](nano.jpeg)

 The Arduino is quite a simple subsystem in this example.
 It receives messages of 1 byte in size and executes a LED pattern according to the byte received.
 It has a total of 7 patterns.
-The code can be found under `payload-example/arduino-nano/`.
+The code can be found under `payload-example/arduino-nano/nano.ino`.

 The Arduino communicates through serial with a Python script.
-We will go through the three expected stages of development :
+We will go through the three expected stages of development for a Payload Provider, which are:

 1. **Direct interfacing** with the script running on the PC.
 2. **Containarized interfacing**, where the script runs inside a Docker Container.
-3. **FSCompose interfacing**, where the previous Docker Container is uploaded to the FSCompose, built and then ran from the GDS GUI.
+3. **FSCompose interfacing**, where the previous Docker Container and necessary files are uploaded to the FSCompose, built and then ran from the Ground Data Segment (GDS) GUI.

 Let's get started.